vncntt/vncntt.github.io/content/notes/2025-01-14-Good-Quotes.md

 > Any sufficiently advanced technology is indistinguishable from magic.
 - Arthur C. Clarke

 > Even if you forget the experience or what you read, its effect on your model of the world persists.
-Your mind is like a compiled program you’ve lost the source of.
-It works, but you don’t know why.
+Your mind is like a compiled program you've lost the source of.
+It works, but you don't know why.
 - Paul Graham

 > A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.